bmwilli/resourceManagers/mesos/com.ibm.streams.mesos/README.md

 ## Development Questions:
 * What to do if more newRequests than offers can handle?
+* sampleRM had a lot of logic about re-using resources that are already beeing used but were not excluded by the new allocateResources request.
+Should we implement that?
+When would you do that?
+Would we do that in the case that we configured the resource manager to take entire offers?

 ## Future:
 * Resource packing when offers have more resources that needed (see Building applications on mesos book)